-The average fee for a 30-year mortgage rose to 0.6 point from 0.5 point last week.
-The fee for a 15-year mortgage also increased to 0.6 point from 0.5 point.
+The average fee for a 30-year mortgage rose to 0.6 point this week from 0.5 point last week.
+The fee for a 15-year loan was unchanged from last week at 0.5 point.